lude-bri/ft_printf_42_LP/README.md

 	<li>c) the printf function can handle multiple arguments.</li>
 </ul>

-Hence, in order to create printf function from scratch we must consider two main aspects:**1.
+Hence, in order to create printf function from scratch we must consider two main important aspects of printf:**1.
 Format Specifiers** and **2.
 Variadic Functions.**

 ## 4.1.
 Format Specifiers